-For much of 2016, Gerdts worked on a project known around the district as “Lean Fossil” in which he headed up a team that worked to make NCS more efficient.
+For much of 2016, Gerdts worked on a project known around the utility as “Lean Fossil.”
+He led a team that worked to make NCS more efficient.
 Or, has he has said, “increasing our station’s margin to reduce our customers’ rates.”
 It’s a continual process, Gerdts said.

-That project was part of similar work going on all around OPPD known as Business Transformation – a concerted effort to make the utility as efficient as possible in all areas guided by its Strategic Directives in response to a changing industry – which began in 2015.
+That project was part of similar work going on all around OPPD known as Business Transformation – a concerted effort to make the utility as efficient as possible in all areas.
+The effort was guided by OPPD’s strategic directives, beginning in 2015.

-The work has been one of the highlight of Gerdts’ career, which he called “mindset changing.”
+The work has been a highlight of Gerdts’ career, which he called “mindset changing.”

-“It allowed NCS to truly change the way we operate and maintain the station to position us going forward to continue to meet the changing demands in the marketplace for baseload units,” he said.
-“Since ‘Lean Fossil’ ended over a year ago, our Units have operated at lower minimum loads over 200 times, and Unit 1 achieved 10 of its 20 highest historical net generating days.”
+“It allowed NCS to truly change the way we operate and maintain the station.
+It positioned us to continue to meet the changing demands in the marketplace for baseload units,” he said.
+“Since ‘Lean Fossil’ ended over a year ago, our units have operated at lower minimum loads over 200 times.
+And Unit 1 achieved 10 of its 20 highest historical net generating days.”

-As an engineer, Gerdts said the most technically interesting project he worked on was increasing the reliability of the Unit 1 boiler feed pumps that had been causing costly maintenance outages. .
+Gerdts said the most technically interesting project he worked on was increasing the reliability of the Unit 1 boiler feed pumps.
+The pumps had caused costly maintenance outages.
 The reliability of the pumps and the availability of the units has increased significantly compared to the early 2000’s.

-He enjoys coming to work every day and being part of the team effort crews take day in and day out to make sure NCS is available and ready to dispatch.
+He enjoys coming to work every day and being part of the team ensuring NCS is available and ready.